 While it’s starting to decrease now, we still see a number of battle emcees who rely on shock value to get the win.
 They often bring up real-life issues or made-up tales about their opponents, without even attempting to be creative.
 Battle rap is all about lyricism, so please leave all the scandals and rumors to the showbiz news outlets.

 Put yourself in the position of an audience member.
 You wouldn’t want to hear three rounds of detailed stories about a rapper’s family or relationship problems, right?
 After all, what do you care about it?
-And ultimately, that does not necessarily prove one to be the better emcee.
 So for the emcees, please step your pen game up.

-How many times have you seen a rapper spit a few “technical” bars and when the crowd doesn’t get it, he or she will tell everyone to make some noise?
+How many times have you seen a rapper spit a few “technical” bars and when the crowd didn’t get it, he or she will tell everyone to make some noise?
 You will definitely lose count.
-Some will even sweet talk the audience just to get applause.
-This gimmick has been prevalent for quite some time now, and should be put to rest.
+Some will even sweet-talk the audience just to get applause.
+This gimmick has been prevalent for quite some time now and should be put to rest.
 Getting an organic positive reaction is much, much better than a forced one because it shows that your writing is truly effective.
 If the viewers remain silent, then it’s probably your fault.

 The “anagram” style is very popular now in the local scene, and while it was dope at first, it’s slowly turning into a curse.
 Same with “gun bars” and “word association”, many rappers attempted to copy this concept just to emerge victorious.
 They were able to write a good scheme, but at the end of the day, they will forever be compared to the one who originated it.